aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 We are evaluating the `AwsArn` container to see if it is correct.
 We can read this `predicate` as:
-The arnLiteral MUST be the string "arn" and partition, service, region, and account
+The arnLiteral MUST be the string "arn";
+the partition, service, region, and account
-MUST NOT be empty string
+MUST NOT be empty strings;
 and finally the resource MUST be a correct AwsResource.

 A `predicate` is a kind of function.
 Functions in Dafny are just syntactic sugar for expressions.
 You will note that there is no `;`.
-The return value for any `predicate` or `function` is just the vary last unterminated expression.
+The return value for any `predicate` or `function` is just the value of the function's body.

 The leading token, `&&`, is just sugar.
 Leading boolean operators like this